drzoidberg/frontend-playground-react/README.md

 ### Parallax
 A simple parallax effect using vanilla JS and React Hooks

+### CustomSelectInput
+A simple styled select input, with no animations

 ### BasicInputAnimation
 A simple input animation built with React Hooks and CSS